astronomer/docs/astro/ci-cd-templates/template-overview.md

 description: Use pre-built templates to get started with automating code Deploys
 ---

-Astronomer CI/CD templates are customizable, pre-built code samples that can help you to configure automated workflows using popular CI/CD tools, such as GitHub Actions or Jenkins.
+Astronomer CI/CD templates are customizable, pre-built code samples that help you configure automated workflows with popular CI/CD tools, such as GitHub Actions or Jenkins.
 Use the templates to create a workflow that automates deploying code to Astro according to your team's CI/CD requirements and strategy.

-Template types differ based on which deploy method they use and how many branches or environments they require.
+Template types differ based on the deploy method they use and how many branches or environments they require.
 This document contains information about the following template types:

 - _DAG-based templates_ that use the [DAG-only deploy feature](deploy-code.md#deploy-dags-only) in Astro and either deploy DAGs or your entire Astro project depending on the files that you update.
 - _Image-only templates_ that build a Docker image and push it to Astro whenever you update any file in your Astro project, including your DAG directory.